ogarci5/practice_proposal_app/README.md

 Install the new gem:

 	$ bundle install

 Add the `newrelic.yml` file provided by New Relic to `config/`
 Restart the server.
 Go to https://rpm.newrelic.com/accounts/349165/applications/2127803
 Steps from http://redis.io/topics/quickstart

+#### Rails

+To start the default server in production modesdf'lksdflk

+	$ bundle exec s -e production